fluxcd/flux2/docs/release/flux.md

 Flux is at least released at the same rate as Kubernetes, following their cadence of three minor releases per year.
-After each Kubernetes minor release, the CLI and all controllers are tested against the latest Kubernetes version and are released at approximately two weeks after Kubernetes.
+After each Kubernetes minor release, the CLI and all controllers are tested against the latest Kubernetes version and are released approximately two weeks after Kubernetes.
 The newly released Flux version offers support for Kubernetes N-2 minor versions.

-Flux may have more than three minor releases per year, if maintainers decide to ship a new feature or optimisation ahead of schedule.
+Flux may have more than three minor releases per year if maintainers decide to ship a new feature or optimization ahead of schedule.

 ## Supported releases